Yes, America's Anchorman is away today and this is your official EIB anchor baby.

 He's a businessman and he's successful in business.

-What none of us know is whether the skills that are required to put up a Trump resort in Scotland are the same skills that are required uh to manage uh the Department of Housing and Urban Development or the Department of Health and Human Services,
+What none of us know is whether the skills that are required to put up a Trump resort in Scotland are the same skills that are required to manage the Department of Housing and Urban Development or the Department of Health and Human Services,

-Uh that's that's the honest answer, Steve.
+That's the honest answer, Steve.

-We don't know how it would take.
+We don't know how to scary answer, isn't it?

 Democrats get less blame because they can still blame it on George W. Bush.